JUARA POLICIES AND PROCEDURES

 • I will take personal responsibility for my own Business Center and my organization.

-• I will put the interests of my Customers and Consultants ahead of mine.
+• I will put the interests of my Customers and Guides ahead of mine.

-• I will help each Consultant I enroll try to achieve their personal goals.
+• I will help each Guide I enroll try to achieve their personal goals.

 • I will provide excellent customer service to each of my Customers.